 Welcome to the Oracle OpenWorld Blog, your complete news resource for everything from registration, housing, and keynotes, to sessions, demos, special activities and beyond.

-- Planning to Attend Oracle OpenWorld 2015?
+- The Secret to Maximizing Your Oracle OpenWorld Experience

 - Openworld 2011

 - Around the World